uzihell/uzihell/README.md

 👾 Hey I'm Uzi!!!!
 I'm part of fictionfolk (fictives, fictionkin, etc) and I'd like to be referred as Uzi Doorman .. most I'll explain is I'm plural :P

 I'm almost always sitting with my husband so if you see me say hi!!!
-I'm mostly friendly but IWC (Interact with Caution) + I do NOT roleplay
+I'm mostly friendly but IWC (Interact with Caution) + I do NOT roleplay, it doesn't matter if my pony is a cosplay, most of the characters are dear to me

 THINGS I'm really not...fond of are Tutorial skins and Panic AU skins.